Homicide: Life on the Street: Homicide: The Movie

-In 2000, following the conclusion of the series, a TV film titled Homicide: The Movie was shown on NBC.
+In 2000, following the conclusion of the series, a television film titled Homicide: The Movie was produced and aired on NBC.
 The squad's former Lieutenant, Al Giardello, was running for mayor on a controversial pro-drug-legalization platform, and is close to victory when he is gunned down.
 The assassination attempt inspires the return of the entire unit, past and present, in an effort to apprehend the gunman.

+A draft of the film's shooting script was leaked onto the Internet ahead of its premiere, bearing the title Homicide: Life Everlasting.
+While not officially used by NBC, that title has been adopted by fans.